How to deploy Applications with ArgoCD¶

 Configuration Overview¶

-file is the key to establishing the app-of-apps pattern.
-This file was set up by the ArgoCD Autopilot and now also contains the config to define the parent application, which manages all child applications located within the components/talos-cluster/manifests/apps
+In this setup, the components/talos-cluster/manifests/projects/talos-cluster file is the key to establishing the app-of-apps pattern.
+This file was set up by the ArgoCD Autopilot and now also contains the config to define the parent application, which manages all child applications located within the components/talos-cluster/manifests/apps directory.
+All apps from this directory are synchronized automatically.

 Root Application¶

-file is the entry point for the App of Apps pattern.
-It specifies the child applications by pointing to their manifests within the apps
+The components/talos-cluster/manifests/projects/talos-cluster file is the entry point for the App of Apps pattern.
+It specifies the child applications by pointing to their manifests within the apps directory.
+When ArgoCD syncs this root application, it automatically discovers and applies the configurations of all defined child applications.

 Applications Directory¶

-directory contains all the child application definitions.
+The components/talos-cluster/manifests/apps directory contains all the child application definitions.
 These are organized sub-folders.
 The folder name will be used as the namespace for the application.
 Each application can have one or more YAML files that define the resources to deploy.

 components/talos-cluster/manifests/apps/